Table of Contents

 Data Downloads are available to faculty.
 Forward Pitchbook download requests to business librarian, Mary Schoenborn - email@example.com.More Information

 Index to statistical publications from US and state government agencies, international intergovernmental organizations, professional and trade organizations, business organizations, commercial publishers, independent research organizations, and universities.More Information

 The Global Financial Database is a collection of financial and economic data provided in ASCII or Excel format.
 There are 20,000 historical or current data series which may be downloaded directly from the web site.
 Global coverage includes stocks, bonds, treasury bills, interest rates, commodity prices, CPI, GDP, exchange rates, indexes, population and more.

-To access the database, click on the red LOGIN link located closer to the top of the page.
+To access the database, click on "Login/Register" --> "GFDFinaeon".
 In the next page, select "Login Anonymously" for library access.
 Note that there is a monthly download limit of 2,000 series on the anonymous log-in.
 Students, Faculty, staff can create a personal account using University of Minnesota e-mail address.

 Guide for finding historical US stock prices using Global Financial Data.

 Subscription cancelled effective October 31, 2018.

 Use the Business & Economic Statistics guide to find alternate sourcesMore Information

 IFS (International Financial Statistics) Online provides statistics on all aspects of international and domestic finance from 1948-.
 It reports, for most countries of the world, current data needed in the analysis of problems of international payments and of inflation and deflation, i.e., data on exchange rates, international liquidity, international banking, money and banking, interest rates, prices, production, international transactions, government accounts, and national accounts.More Information